cncf/techdocs/assessments/0009-iin-toto.md

 - A **doc index** on the Doc home page should identify information aimed at particular audiences, much of which is currently in READMEs.
 For instance, the [ITE spec](https://github.com/in-toto/ITE/blob/master/ITE/1/README.adoc) that describes the ITE process is two levels down from main in the [ITE repo](https://github.com/in-toto/ITE/).

-**High-level technical overviews** of increasing depth are needed, addressed to specific audiences; evaluators, new users, experienced users, contributors of different types (ITE proposers, doc writers and editors...).
+**High-level technical overviews** of increasing depth are needed, addressed to specific audiences; evaluators, new users, experienced users and administrators, contributors of different types (ITE proposers, doc writers and editors...).
 - A basic intro, possibly suitable for evaluators, is already surfaced directly on the [home page About tab](https://in-toto.io/in-toto/).
    The About page has a link to the [latest spec in GitHub](https://github.com/in-toto/docs/blob/master/in-toto-spec.md), which contains a more comprehensive overview.
 This intro should immediately be surfaced as a Technical Overview document in RTD.
 It could be linked to the basic one as "Read more...".
    (The [PDF link to the stable spec](https://github.com/in-toto/docs/blob/v1.0/in-toto-spec.pdf) is broken.
 This should be fixed or removed.)